 Once the soaking process is complete, it is time to cook the country ham.
 While the ham is ready to eat, it may have been exposed to bacteria while immersed in water so, cooking it at this point is important.
 Cook the ham at a low enough temperature to get the internal temperature up to 160 F. While roasting it in the oven is fine, though, the added flavor from a smoker or grill makes the ham much more flavorful.

 If you put your ham on a grill you will want to cook it indirectly at a low temperature.
-I would suggest putting a pan of water under the ham to catch any drippings, but more importantly, to keep the cooking environment moist.
+You should put a pan of water under the ham to catch any drippings, but more importantly, to keep the cooking environment moist.
 You should also baste your ham periodically to prevent it from drying out.
 A good baste for a country ham should be sweet and acidic.
 Dr. Pepper works well for hams, honestly.
 At a low grilling temperature of about 300 F, your ham should be finished in 3 to 4 hours.
 Watch carefully to avoid burning.
-A country ham can be forgiving but letting it burn up on the grill is unforgivable.
+Country ham can be forgiving but letting it burn up on the grill is unforgivable.

 If you are going to smoke your country ham, keep the smoke levels low.
 A country ham typically already has a smoky flavor to it.
 Adding too much smoke can make it bitter.
 Baste frequently and keep the temperature around 250 F for 5 to 6 hours.
 Of course, you can go longer but the benefit of smoking declines over time.